NilsWinter/Predicting-Intelligence-From-Brain-Gray-Matter-Volume/README.md

     'C': FloatRange(0.000001, 1, range_type='linspace'),
     'epsilon': FloatRange(0.01, 3, range_type='linspace')})
 ```
-### Global Analysis (Whole Brain)
-To run the global whole brain analysis, execute the script whole_brain.py either in the tiv_rescaling or no_tiv_rescaling
-folder.

-### Local Analysis (Networks)
+### Analyses

-To run the local network analysis, execute the script networks.py either in the tiv_rescaling or no_tiv_rescaling
-folder.
+To incorporate the great feedback we had received from reviewers, we've added additional analyses to our paper.
+Initially, we were running all analyses with a __PCA-based dimensionality reduction__.
+Now, we've added an __atlas-based parcellation__ approach as a domain knowledge-based feature construction.
+We've implemented the atlases suggested by the reviewers (Schaefer parcellation, 400 and 100 parcels) and added another functional (Shen) and structural (AAL) atlas.
+The different analyses are now organized in separate folders.
+If you would like to run the analyses, make sure to update the paths (to data and results) in the scripts.

+Every analysis comes with a [analysis_name].py file to run just the predictive model and hyperparameter optimization for a specific atlas.
+Additionally, there perm_[analysis_name].py files that will run a permutation test for that specific atlas and analysis.

+There is one folder for __relative__ (TivRescaling) and one for __absolute__ (noTivRescaling) brain volume.

-## Permutation Test
+## 5 Permutation Test

 The permutation test can be done in two separate steps.
-First, execute the perm_whole_brain.py or perm_networks.py scripts
+First, execute the perm_[analysis_name].py script
 in a for loop iterating over rows in the "data/permuted_labels.csv" file.
 Every row corresponds to one permutation run.
 Second, once you've computed all permutation runs, collect the results by running the perm_results.py script.
 This can
 be done either for the TIV rescaled or not TIV rescaled version.

+## 6 Figures

+To create the figures presented in the paper, run the create_figures.py in the figures folder.
+You will need to run it twice, once for the PCA-based and once for the atlas-based approach.